amish-git/amish-git/README.md

 ## 🌟 Highlights
-- 🔭 Currently exploring cloud-native technologies
+- 🔭 Currently exploring cloud technologies
 - 🌱 Focusing on Infrastructure as Code and GitOps practices
 - ⚡ Passionate about automation and continuous improvement
 - 🤝 Open to collaborating on DevOps and backend projects